Business Cards Are Not Dead

 Here are my tips for your business card and how it can improve your personal brand:

-Hand it over with both hands.
-The Japanese do this and it really helps focus the reciever to take a good look.
+- Hand it over with both hands.
+The Japanese do this, and it really helps focus the receiver to take a good look.

-Think of a story to tell while you’re handing it over.
+- Think of a story to tell while you’re handing it over.
 A story that reinforces you and your brand.
-I talk about the three parts to Delightful – Social Media, Digital PR and Personal Branding – a 30 second elevator pitch while they’re checking both sides of the card.
+I talk about the three parts of Delightful – Social Media, Digital PR, and Personal Branding – a 30-second elevator pitch while they’re checking both sides of the card.

 So what are your thoughts?
 Do you think business cards are dead?
 Where do you get your cards?
 Got any tips on how best to use them in networking situations?